 This is a great recipe for meal prep!
 You Scan store it in an airtight container in the fridge, and it will keep well for 3 days.
 You can also freeze the frittata for up to 3 months.
 To re-heat, thaw in the fridge overnight and bake in a 350°F oven until heated through.
 I would avoid reheating in the microwave though because it may let out too much moisture from the vegetables and have a rubbery texture.

-What should I serve with frittata?
+What should I serve with a vegetable frittata?

 If you are serving frittata fro breakfast or brunch, you really don’t need to serve it with anything else.
 For a fuller meal, serve it with salad, roasted vegetables and potatoes.
 It’s a really versatile dish that will go with most sides.